Gus Grimly: Character arc

 After Chief Vern Thurman (Shawn Doyle) and Lester Nygaard's (Martin Freeman) wife is murdered, Gus Grimly pulls Lorne Malvo (Billy Bob Thornton) over for speeding.
 Malvo presents Grimly with two choices: press the issue (and face death), or allow Malvo to leave (and live).
 Malvo drives away as Grimly, confused, does not report the incident.

-Molly tells Bill Oswalt about her visit to Lester, but he is only more upset that Molly is still harassing Lester.
-Meanwhile, Malvo informs Don Chumph, the fitness instructor for Stavros's wife, that he knows he is the blackmailer.
-Malvo takes over the blackmail scheme and torments Stavros by exploiting his extreme religious beliefs.
-He kills Stavros' dog, replaces his pain medication with Adderall, and sabotages the plumbing system, causing pig blood to flow out of the shower.

-Gus finally tells his angry superior that he let Malvo off with a warning for speeding, and he is sent to Bemidji to inform their police department.
+Much later, after his daughter told him she would always opt for the right thing no matter what, Gus finally tells his angry superior that he let Malvo off with a warning for speeding, and he is sent to Bemidji to inform their police department.
 He meets Molly for the first time and after seeing him with Greta, she invites them over to her father's restaurant where they share a friendly conversation.

 Molly Solverson is visiting Gus Grimly in Duluth to discuss the recent murders when gunshots are reported.
 At the scene they find a car wreck that Numbers and Wrench staged to trap Malvo.
-Numbers and Wrench then attack with automatic weapons; Malvo escapes the ambush and captures and tortures Numbers to tell him who sent them.
-Numbers replies, "Fargo" before Malvo fatally slits his throat.
-Molly and Grimly get separated and Gus accidentally shoots her.

-At the hospital, Grimly agonizes over accidentally shooting Molly and destroying her spleen, but the injury is not fatal.
-The unloaded gun Lester placed in Gordo's backpack is discovered at his school.
-The Nygaard home is searched by police and the incriminating evidence that Lester planted in Chazz's gun safe is found.
+Numbers and Wrench then attack with automatic weapons; Malvo escapes the ambush.
+Molly and Grimly get separated, and in the whiteout, Gus mistakes Molly for one of the perps and accidentally shoots her.
+At the hospital, Grimly agonizes over hurting Molly and destroying her spleen, but the injury is not fatal.

-Meanwhile, Molly Solverson returns to work and unsuccessfully attempts to reopen the Lester Nygaard investigation.
-At the Duluth hospital, Lorne Malvo kills a police guard and gives Mr. Wrench the handcuff key to escape, telling him that he and Mr. Numbers came closer than anyone else ever had to besting Malvo.
-Malvo confesses that he killed Mr. Numbers and tells Wrench to come find him if he still wants revenge.
-In Fargo, FBI Agents Pepper and Budge, having been assigned to surveillance during Malvo's 22-homicide gun rampage and missed his having walked right by their car en route to entering the building, are demoted to file clerks.